jakir-ruet/docker-containerization-master/README.md

 #### Dockerfile `Build the Image`

 - **FROM node:20**
-  this instruction specifies the parent image (with tag) from which we are willing to building.
+  This instruction specifies the parent image (with tag) from which we are willing to building.
 - **WORKDIR /app**
-  this instruction is define current working directory for subsequent instructions in the Dockerfile. when it executed, then all subsequent instruction will be executed.
+  This instruction is define current working directory for subsequent instructions in the Dockerfile. when it executed, then all subsequent instruction will be executed.
 - **COPY package.json .**
-  this instruction allow copy the files/folders from host machine into the docker container.
+  This instruction allow copy the files/folders from host machine into the docker container.
 - **RUN npm install**
-  this instruction start the installation command of the application.
+  This instruction start the installation command of the application.
 - **COPY . .
 [COPY <Source> <Destination>]**
-  this instruction allow copy the files/folders from host machine into the docker container.
+  This instruction allow copy the files/folders from host machine into the docker container.
 - **EXPOSE 3000**
-  this instruction will be expose the port for public user of the application.
+  This instruction will be expose the port for public user of the application.
 - **CMD ["node", "app.mjs"]**
-  this instruction finally run the application.
+  This instruction finally run the application.

 ```bash
 # Base image